 Section 25 of the Mental Health Act deals the involuntary admission of children.
 According to the Childrens Mental Health Coalition, a child of 16 years may consent or refuse to consent to medical treatment without parental input as if they were of full age.
-However, the Mental Health Act 2001 appears to remove this right for children under the age of 18 who have been involuntarily detained.
+However, the Mental Health Act 2001 appears to remove this right for children under the age of 18 years who have been involuntarily detained.
 This legislation aims to correct this.
 There have been several other calls for this legislative change.
-The recent report by the National Youth Mental Health Task Force called for it by the third quarter of this year.
-We are making a start in the House tonight in the hope for success and getting it through to Second Stage.
+The recent report by the national youth mental health task force called for it by the third quarter of this year.
+We are making a start in the House tonight in the hope for success and getting it through on Second Stage.
 The Law Reform Commission recommended this change in 2011, seven years ago.
 The HSE called for this anomaly to be addressed in its national consent policy.
-In 2017, the Children Mental Health Coalition stated:
+In 2017 the Children Mental Health Coalition stated:

 The Act gives little voice to children to have a say in their administration or treatment.
 Consent is given or withheld by the parent in the case of all children up to the age of 18 years.

 The 2015 report of the expert group on the review of the Mental Health Act recommended this problem be addressed without delay.